 An examination of the historical development of feminist models of social change, as well as strategies of contemporary feminist activism.
-Course Information: May be repeated to a maximum of 6 hours.
-Prerequisite(s): GWS 101 and GWS 102 and Junior standing; or consent of the instructor.
+Course Information: Prerequisite(s): GWS 101 and GWS 102 and GWS 292; and junior standing or above.

 GWS 394.
 Intermediate Topics in Gender and Women's Studies.
 3 hours.